ancientpathsio/ancientpaths/docs/guidebook.md

 :::tip

 Did you notice how each point corresponds to at least one Ancient Paths Exercise?
+Examine these Scriptures as you complete each exercise.
+It may take a few cycles to engrain these truths deeper within.
+See [40-Day challenge](#instructions-for-the-40-day-challenge-destiny) below for more details.

 :::